This site requires a more recent version of Adobe Flash Player to function properly.

 Vehicle recalls by Toyota hurt its brand image

 Several separate recalls of Toyota's most profitable product lines such as the Toyota Camry, Corolla, Prius, and some Lexus vehicles have hurt Toyota's image of marketing itself as the economic yet reliable brand.
 Toyota realized as early as 2007 that several vehicles from different product lines experienced unintended acceleration, but suspected that it was due to an "all-weather" floor mat issue.

 In November 2009, the company recalled 3.8 million vehicles on the same line.
 However, it was apparent by early 2010 that the issue included not a problem with the floor mat, but an underlying accelerator problem.
 The subsequent events included mass media coverage, National Highway Traffic Safety Administration (NHTSA) scrutiny, and the US congressional hearings.

-In the short term, the recent recall crisis is estimated have to cost Toyota over $3 billion worldwide.
-As of February 2010, over 30 lawsuits have been filed against Toyota, adding onto further litigation costs.
+In the short term, the recent recall crisis is estimated to have cost Toyota over $3 billion worldwide.
+As of February 2010, over 30 lawsuits had been filed against Toyota, adding onto further litigation costs.
 A total of 9 million vehicles have been recalled by Toyota worldwide.

-In the long-term, the recent recall crisis has hurt Toyota's brand image, both for its Toyota and Lexus lines.
-A day after Toyota's announcement of recalls, several of Toyota's competitors grabbed the opportunity to steal its market share away.
-Because the average length of car ownership in the US is around 6 years, competitors can not only take these old Toyota owners away, but also capitalize on subsequent maintenance costs.
+In the long term, the recent recall crisis has hurt Toyota's brand image, both for its Toyota and Lexus lines.
+A day after Toyota's announcement of recalls, several of Toyota's competitors grabbed the opportunity to steal its market share.
+Because the average length of car ownership in the U.S. is around six years, competitors can not only take these old Toyota owners away, but also capitalize on subsequent maintenance costs.

-Hybrid & electric technology to benefit Toyota in the long run
+Hybrid and electric technology to benefit Toyota in the long run

 Exchange rates play an important role in Toyota's profit